raccoongang/rg_instructor_analytics/README.md

 # rg_instructor_analytics

 ##Unit tests
-All test runs in edx environment.
+All tests could be run only in local.
 #####For run unit test follow the next steps:
-* Ensure that source placed in one of the edx-platform subdirectory.
+* Ensure that the source placed in one of the edx-platform subdirectory.
 * cd rg_instructor_analytics
 * sh ./test_tool/run_test.sh